AhmedSamir423/Library_Managment_System/README.md

 This C program is designed as a library management system to facilitate efficient organization and management of library resources.
+This C program is a library management system enabling functions like adding, deleting, modifying books, along with searching and advanced searching.
+It includes sorting books by title, price, or publication date, login, saving changes, and quitting with options to discard changes or return to the main menu.

  Here's a detailed description of each function within the project:

 1. `int isvalid(char s[])`: This function checks if a given string contains only digits, used for validating inputs like ISBN and year.